unretired and rehired

 With many industries across Australia facing staff shortages, employers are eager to fill their vacancies and retirees are in demand.

-In fact, according to recruiter Robert Half, 58% of Australian employers have hired a retiree in the past 12 months, and a further 37% would consider it.
+In fact, according to recruiter Robert Half, 58% of Australian employers hired a retiree in 2022 and 2023, and a further 37% would consider it.

 And why wouldn’t they?